SysColor/PULSE/README.md

 ## Signal Upgrades *(Solo only)*

 Every 25 rings the game pauses and offers 3 random upgrades to choose from.
 Each run is different — upgrades never repeat within a run and stack across choices.
+Use `HOGHOG` in the terminal to trigger an upgrade screen on demand (4 uses per run).

 | Category | Upgrade | Effect |
 |---|---|---|